mrn0b0t/TaskHound/README.md

 ## Roadmap

 When caffeine intake and free time align:
+- BloodHound DB Connector to always query the freshest BloodHound Data without the need for exports/imports
+  - (Will be prioritized as it's needed for the NetExec Module)
 - Dedicated NetExec module (PR in Review)
 - Automated credential blob extraction for offline decryption
 - Support custom Tier-0 mappings instead of just the default ones